HubertLeung/CRB-KF-code/README.md

 Run main.m, you may obtain the RMSE estimations with CRB-KF, SCKF, EKF and CKF.
+Run num_samp.m, you may obtain the RMSEs and the BCRBs of different methods with CRB-KF, SCKF and PF.

 Note: the simulation parameters can be adapted at your convenience.